myosotis-dev/uninstall_docker_desktop_for_mac/README.md

 ## how to use
 - quit Docker Desktop and docker-deamon.
-- type `sh uninstall-docker.sh` end return!
+- type `sh uninstall-docker.sh` and return!